roboterclubaachen/rca-vm/README.md

 	vagrant up
 	# no need for `vagrant ssh`, the GUI will pop up.

-Consult the documentation on [Vagrant's CLI](http://docs.vagrantup.com/v2/cli/index.html) for a proficient use of the tool.
+Consult the documentation on [Vagrant's CLI](http://docs.vagrantup.com/v2/cli/index.html) for proficient use of the tool.

-We plan to host both VMs as prepacked boxes managed by Vagrant in the near future.
+We plan to host both VMs as prepacked boxes managed by Vagrant in the future.